The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 The last option is the direct marshrutka - it departs at 6:00 from the area in front of Railway Station, come at least 30 minutes earlier to catch a spot.
 The price is 30 GEL, so it´s quite cheap, but I can´t recommned it since this uncomfortable journey takes grueling 9-10 hours.

-From Kutaisi: The most reliable way to get to Mestia is the use the service of Georgian bus (they have a stand at the airport) - the price is 40 GEL per person.
+From Kutaisi: Here it greatly matters if you need to get to Mestia from the city or directly from the airport.
+If the second case, the most reliable way is the use the service of Georgian bus (they have a stand at the airport) - the price is 40 GEL per person.
 You ask also ask some taxi drivers loitering at the arrivals hall, they may be willing to give you even a better price.

 From Batumi: Marshrutka is the only option, it departs from the main bus station.
 Since you will have switch the bus in Zugdidi (you may have to wait for several hours there), this ride takes a better part of the day.
 The first bus departs at 8:00 am, then there should be another one at 9:30 am.